Nunsthorpe: Old Nunsthorpe

 Following the end of the First World War decent homes were needed for the returning servicemen.
 House building was started by Grimsby County Borough Council in 1920, on land bought from Lord Yarborough.

 Originally called the Laceby Road Site until 1923 the new Nunsthorpe housing estate, with its modern conveniences and large gardens was, as previously mentioned, also known as Garden City.

 Most of the streets in this early development, built during the 1920s and 1930s, were named after notable people – Burns, Byron, Kingsley, Leighton, Newton, Walton groves; Milton Road and Shelley Avenue.
 Dame Kendal Grove was named after a Grimsby-born actress while Sutcliffe Avenue was named after Jack Sutcliffe, a previous mayor of Grimsby.

 Saint Martin's Mission Church, a wooden building, was built during 1922 in Sutcliffe Avenue; this was replaced by a new church in 1937.
 There is still a structure on this site which is currently the base for Grimsby Judo Club.
 The first shops, including a post office, were built in Second Avenue during 1927–28 and a bus service (route 3) was introduced from Grimsby town centre to Nunsthorpe in 1928.
 In later years this service was extended to Cleethorpes.

 Also in 1928 the greater part of Scartho was absorbed by Grimsby, which brought the whole of the present Nunsthorpe area under the control of Grimsby council.
 At the same time part of Bradley parish was acquired on which the Bradley Park Estate would eventually be built.

-Nunsthorpe's population was further increased when, resulting from the Housing Act of 1930, slum clearance was carried out in the Grimsby town centre and the residents were moved to new houses on the estate.
+Nunsthorpe's population was further increased when, resulting from the Housing Act 1930, slum clearance was carried out in the Grimsby town centre and the residents were moved to new houses on the estate.
 By 1939 around 700 houses had been built in Nunsthorpe.

 Nunsthorpe School was opened on Sutcliffe Avenue in 1931; previously children from the estate had been bussed to a school in another part of the town.
 It was two schools housed within one building, one for junior and one for senior pupils.
 By 1952 all the senior children had been transferred to a new school in Chelmsford Avenue.

 During the late 1920s a maternity hospital was established in Second Avenue using converted council houses.
 This was incorporated into a new building which opened in 1933.
 In 1943 a number of people were killed and houses were damaged when butterfly bombs were dropped on the estate during a German air raid on Grimsby.